 Several Thiel Fellows have had a major impact on the world.
 Some notable recipients include Vitalik Buterin, the co-creator of Ethereum, and Ritesh Agarwal, the founder of OYO and the world’s youngest self-made billionaire.

 Self-driving cars need smart sensors.
-Austin Russell, a 23-year old Thiel Fellow, started Luminar, a self-driving car technology company.
+Austin Russell, a 23-year old Thiel Fellow, started Luminar, a self-driving car technology company to solve this problem.

 This week the company went public through a reverse merger valued at $3.4 billion.
 This was a major deal.
 Luminar is riding the smart-car wave.
 Smart investors are backing this new lidar technology and betting big on autonomous cars.